shilpaxavie/shilpaxavie/README.md

 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Systems Administration
 - 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me on my mail
+- 📫 How to reach me? by mail
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...